Skip to main content

 Usually no. The radiologist's written report is enough for the initial evaluation.
 If Dr. Ash needs the actual images, for example for a complex surgical follow-up, we will provide instructions on how to share the digital DICOM files.

 Aim for the last 5 years of major records when sharing with Fishtown Medicine.
-Older records can still be helpful, especially for hospitalizations, surgeries, cancer screenings, and important imaging studies.
+Older records can still be helpful, particularly for hospitalizations, surgeries, cancer screenings, and important imaging studies.

 If your previous doctor is no longer practicing, your records are usually transferred to a custodian or another physician in the same group.
 Our team can help track them down using a signed release.